Set up a Git repository

 If you are already logged in to the selected hosting service, completion will suggest the list of available repositories that you can clone.

-Put an existing project under Git version control
+Put an existing directory under Git version control

-You can create a local Git repository based on an existing database sources.
+You can create a local Git repository based on the existing directory.

-Open the database that you want to put under Git.
+In the Files tool window, select the attached directory that you want to put under Git.

 Press Alt+` to open the VCS Operations Popup and select Enable Version Control Integration.